williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 The API takes an authorization code or a Refresh Token as the grant type and returns back an Access Token, ID Token and a Refresh Token.

+> Note:  No errors occur if you use this endpoint, but it isn’t useful until custom scopes or resource servers are available.
+We recommend you wait until custom scopes and resource servers are available.

 ####Request Parameters

 The following parameters can be posted as a part of the URL-encoded form values to the API.